IN-CORE/pyincore/README.md

 interactively with  [Jupyter](http://jupyter.org/install).

 ### For developers
-Pyincore documentation uses Sphinx as a bulding tool.
+Pyincore documentation uses Sphinx as a building tool.
 In order to run Sphinx, you need to install `sphinx` and `sphinx_rtd_theme` modules by using, for example `pip`:

 ```